walshbr/introduction-to-text-analysis/classifiers/supervised-classifiers.md

 The test is actually pretty simple in its results, even if the feature set that leads to them is more nuanced.
 True and False are referred to as **boolean data types** in programming, and these boolean values are used to test or represent whether something is just that - true or false.

 So we have been developing a series of tests for fruit types, but they might not be perfectly correct: after all, there are other fruits that are large, spikey and yellow-ish.
 A kiwano melon could have gotten thrown into the mix, and you might have incorrectly identified it as a durian.
-Or you might have gotten an unripe \(green\) durian, which you incorrectly tossed in the wrong pile.
+Or you might have gotten an unripe durian, which you incorrectly tossed in the wrong pile because it was green.
 So we could better characterize our two piles as "probably not durian" and "probably durian."

 Likewise, maybe you want to figure out a classification system to sort bagels.
 So you ask: is it round?
 Yes.
 Then it's a bagel.
 Does it have black dots?
 Then it's a poppy-seed bagel.
 Does it have white dots?
 Then it's a sesame-seed bagel.
 Neither one?
 Mainly one color?
 Then it's a plain bagel.

 ![bagel dog](/assets/bagel2.jpg)

-Only this dog fits all the criteria for a plain bagel, but is definitely not a bagel.
+But wait: this dog fits all the criteria for a plain bagel, and it is definitely not a bagel.
 Our classifier can say, at best, "probably bagel" or "probably not bagel."
-But sometimes it's wrong.
-Sometimes life gives you a dog, and all you can see is a bagel. \(You go [here](http://www.boredpanda.com/dog-food-comparison-bagel-muffin-lookalike-teenybiscuit-karen-zack/) for more on this classification problem.\)
+And sometimes it's wrong.
+Sometimes life gives you a dog, and all you can see is a bagel. \(Go [here](http://www.boredpanda.com/dog-food-comparison-bagel-muffin-lookalike-teenybiscuit-karen-zack/) for more on this classification problem.\)

 The use of the word "probably" should be a clue here - we have drifted into probability and statistics.
 What we have developed above are very basic **naive Bayes classifiers**.
 Thomas Bayes was an eighteenth-century statistician, and this classifier relies on his underlying [theory of statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
 There are other types of classifiers, but this kind assumes that each feature \(size, color, spikiness in the fruit example; shape and dotted-ness in the bagel example\) in our feature set will have some say in determining how to classify something that is unknown.

-In the fruit example, the classifier combines these likelihoods with the total number of times that durian actually occurred in our example set of fruit to determine the probability of each label.
+In a real-world situation, we probably would have given you negative examples as well, examples of fruit that are not durian so that you had a more nuanced sense of what you were studying.
+In the case of a naive Bayes classifier and our fruit example, the classifier takes the number of times that durian actually occurred in our training set as the **prior probability**.
+The classifier then combines this number with the actual features that we provided to give a weighted probability as to whether or not what it is looking at is a durian.

 In this case, our labels are durian or not-durian, true or false, though you could have more than just two labels.
 The classifier then picks the label with the highest likelihood.
 We have trained ourselves to classify fruit, and we could replicate that same process on durian at a later date.
-If a master fruit vendor comes along, he could probably tell us how accurate we were.
+If a master fruit vendor comes along, she could probably tell us how accurate we were.
 We could then compare our accuracy to another person trained to classify fruit, and we could figure out who is the better classifier.
+We could figure out the percentage of the time that each of our classification systems is likely to be correct!

 This might all seem a bit removed from the kinds of work that we have been doing elsewhere in the book, but we wanted you to get a firm foundation in what classification is before we modeled an example relative to text analysis.